top of page

 Project Overview

-This new transportation safety plan will help position itself towards our “Vision Zero” goal to reduce deaths and the number of severe crashes.
+This new transportation safety plan will help the City of Fountain position itself to achieve its “Vision Zero” goal by reducing the number of deaths and severe crashes.
 At its core, this goal is inspired by the belief that traffic collisions are preventable, and even one loss of life is too many.
-The plan will be developed through a data-driven process improving safety in the city through first analyzing crash data for the region to understand where, why, and how crashes occur.
-The plan will guide Fountain and partner agencies in improving safety through implementation of recommended countermeasures based on the safety data analysis, road safety audits, and a prioritized list of projects.
+The plan was developed through a data-driven process to improve safety in the city by first analyzing crash data for the region to develop and understanding of where, why, and how crashes occur.
+The completed plan will guide Fountain and partner agencies in improving safety through implementation of recommended countermeasures based on the safety data analysis, road safety audits, and a prioritized list of projects.

-As a part of this effort, the project team will conduct an analysis of safety data, identify priority locations for further review based on the results of the crash data analysis, seek stakeholder and public input on crash information, identify countermeasures for priority locations, and conduct road safety audits for priority locations.
-The project team will also develop a toolkit of best practices to address those key factors, create a prioritized list of projects, improve public policy reflecting the city’s support towards Zero Deaths, identify recommendations for improving safety beyond infrastructure solutions, and produce a final report and implementation plan.
+As a part of this effort, the project team conducted an analysis of safety data, identified priority locations for further review based on the results of crash data analysis, sought stakeholder and public input, identified countermeasures for priority locations, and conducted road safety audits for priority locations.
+The project team developed a toolkit of best practices to address those key factors, created a prioritized list of projects, developed recommendations for public policy reflecting the city’s support for moving towards Zero Deaths, identified recommendations for improving safety beyond infrastructure solutions, and produced a final report and implementation plan.

 End Results